Linaro/website/_services/power-management.md

 - Hands on experience tuning the Energy Aware Scheduler in the Linux kernel for several SoCs
 - Experience maintaining long term EAS branches in the Linaro Stable Kernel (LSK) for use by Linaro members
 - A strong working relationship with upstream kernel developers; our team is recognized for its world class work
-- Deep understanding of whole system power state management technologies like PSCI, DVFS, EAS
+- Deep understanding of whole system power state management technologies like PSCI
+- DVFS, EAS
 - Power management skills in a variety of commercial niches (mobile, set top box, embedded devices)

 Let Linaro Developer Services help improve the power management capabilities of your product.